stephenfmann/cooking-with-python/README.md

 A Python interpreter for the esolang Chef.

 ### What is Chef?
-Not the configuration management tool (boring) but the [esoteric programming language](http://www.dangermouse.net/esoteric/chef.html) (wow!)
+Not the configuration management tool (boring) but the [esoteric programming language](http://www.dangermouse.net/esoteric/chef.html) ([archived link](https://web.archive.org/web/20220615003505/http://www.dangermouse.net/esoteric/chef.html)) (wow!)

 ### What is Python?
 A less esoteric programming language.
-I'm using version 3.7.3.
+I'm using version 3.7+.

 ### Did you do this all yourself?
 No, I adapted it from a [mysterious unknown author](http://web.archive.org/web/20070814100416/http://rename.noll8.nu/sp3tt/chef.py).